 If you work in a larger organisation, you could ask a health and safety advisor to help you.
 If you are not confident, get help from someone who is competent.
 In all cases, you should make sure that you involve your staff or their representatives in the process.
 They will have useful information about how the work is done that will make your assessment of the risk more thorough and effective.
 But remember, you are responsible for seeing that the assessment is carried out properly.

 When thinking about your risk assessment, remember: a hazard is anything that may cause harm, such as chemicals, electricity, working from ladders, an open drawer.
-A risk is the chance, high or low, that somebody could be harmed by these and other hazards, together with an indication of how serious the harm could be.
+A risk is a chance, high or low, that somebody could be harmed by these and other hazards, together with an indication of how serious the harm could be.